gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-framebuffers.md

   framebuffer.readBuffer = readBuffer;
 }
 ```

+The readBuffer sets which attachment is read when calling `gl.readPixels`.

 The important part is a *framebuffer* is just a simple collection of attachments.
 The complications are the restrictions on what those attachments